ornl-ssd/cpp-novice/_episodes/10-visibility.md

 Here, the variables `a` and `b` are normal variables declared within a namespace called `myNamespace`.
-These variables can be accessed from within the namespace by using just their identifier (i.e. `a` or `b`), but if accessed from outside the namespace they have to be properly qualified with the scope operator `::`.
+These variables can be accessed from within the namespace by using just their identifier (i.e. `a` or `b`), but if accessed from outside the namespace they have to be
+*qualified* using the scope operator `::`.
 For example, to access the previous variables from outside `myNamespace` they must be qualified as follows:

 ~~~